 The Bormioli, which is no longer available, is what you’d call a trumpet shape.
 I included the Cuvee Prestige because the bottom of the bowl is slightly tapered in the middle.
 The glass in the middle is the Ouverture.
 The Ouverture Magnum was our top recommendation for wine glasses, so it seemed appropriate to see what it could do here.
 Notice the bottom of the bowl is very round.
 Next is the Edge, repping an extreme version of a shouldered or squared-off base.
 Finally, the Vinao, which is no longer available, a slightly more exaggerated tulip than the Cuvee Prestige.

 In addition to shape, we tested to see if glasses with nucleation sites performed better.
-Though they don’t advertise it as aggressively as Schott does, both Riedels have etchings as well.
+Though they don’t advertise it as aggressively as the Schott does, both Riedels have etchings as well.

 I washed the glasses, polished them, and blew each one out with canned air to ensure the insides were spotless (so bubbles wouldn’t form on particles of dust).
-I filled each glass with two ounces of Prosecco, an easy-to-find, well-loved, and inexpensive varietal.
+I filled each glass with 2 ounces of Prosecco, an easy-to-find, well-loved, and inexpensive varietal.
 This particular Prosecco was made using the Charmat process.
 All bottles were chilled to 42 degrees Fahrenheit.
-I backlit the ever-loving hell out of ‘em, and then I observed the streams.
+I backlit the ever-loving hell out of ’em, and then I observed the streams.

-The bubbles in A and D form all over the glass, and in D we’ve even got a couple big fat ones taking form.
+The bubbles in A and D form all over the glass, and in D we’ve even got a couple of big fat ones taking form.
 This might look cool, but is less desirable because it lets the gas escape from everywhere, and you don’t want it escaping in chunks.

 Glasses B, C, and E perform a little differently.
 There are some pinprick streams lining the outsides of the bowls for sure, but there is clearly more organization happening.
 In C you can see a thick stream emanating from dead center.
 B and E have the finest streams, B coming from the middle and in E it’s off to the right.